 Our top ten news articles from 2022

-EPFL published nearly 300 news articles on its homepage in 2022, detailing the latest developments in science, academics, student life, startups and EPFL in general.
-Here’s a summary of the ten most-read news stories from 2022, including one from the School of Engineering.
+We published nearly 300 news articles on EPFL’s homepage in 2022, detailing the latest developments in science, academics, student life, startups and EPFL in general.
+However, these articles provide only a glimpse of the many exciting things going on at our School in research, education and innovation.
+Here’s a summary of the ten most-read news stories from 2022.

 1. EPFL mathematician Maryna Viazovska is awarded a Fields Medal